Edmund Andros: Connecticut boundary dispute

 Andros was also involved in boundary disputes with the neighboring Connecticut Colony.
 Dutch claims had initially extended as far east as the Connecticut River, but these claims had been ceded in the 1650 Treaty of Hartford and reduced to a boundary line 20 mi east of the Hudson in 1664.
 York's territorial claim did not acknowledge these, and Andros announced to Connecticut authorities his intentions to reclaim that territory (which included Connecticut's capital, Hartford) in early 1675.
 Connecticut leaders pointed out the later revisions to Connecticut's boundaries, but Andros pressed his claim, arguing that York's grant had superseded those revisions.
 Andros used the outbreak of King Philip's War in July 1675 as an excuse to go by ship to Connecticut with a small military force to establish the duke's claim.
 When he arrived at Saybrook at the mouth of the river on 8 July, he found the fort there occupied by Connecticut militia, who were flying the English flag.
 Andros came ashore, had a brief conversation with the fort commander, read his commission, and returned to New York City.
-This was the full extent of Andros' attempt to claim the territory, but it would be remembered in Connecticut when later attempts were made to assert New York authority.
+This was the full extent of Andros's attempt to claim the territory, but it would be remembered in Connecticut when later attempts were made to assert New York authority.

 King Philip's War

 Following his Connecticut expedition, Andros traveled into Iroquois country to establish relations.
 He was well received and agreed to continue the Dutch practice of supplying firearms to the Iroquois.
 This action successfully blunted French diplomatic successes with the Iroquois.
 It also led to charges in New England that Andros provided arms to Indians allied to King Philip (as the Wampanoag leader Metacom was known to the English); in fact, Andros provided gunpowder to Rhode Island that was used in the Great Swamp Fight against the Narragansetts in December 1675, and specifically outlawed the sale of munitions to tribes known to be allied to Philip.
-The charges poisoned the atmosphere between Andros and Massachusetts leaders, even though Andros' conduct met with approval in London.
+The charges poisoned the atmosphere between Andros and Massachusetts leaders, even though Andros's conduct met with approval in London.